 - Some auditors are faster than others.
 This influences the expected audit durations.

-All of this logic allows TenA Companies, Inc. to accurately project their upcoming work, and determine whether overtime or other measures will be necessary in order to meet the company’s commitments.
+All of this logic allows companies to accurately project their upcoming work, and determine whether overtime or other measures will be necessary in order to meet the company’s commitments.

-This is critical, because the auditing timeline is strict.
-TenA Companies, Inc. cannot miss the deadline, and being able to perform accurate scheduling and projections prevents the company from having to take expensive emergency measures.
+This is critical because the auditing timeline is strict.
+Companies cannot miss the deadline, and being able to perform accurate scheduling and projections prevents the companies from having to take expensive emergency measures.

-In addition, the automatic scheduling process allows the company to respond nimbly if high-priority short-term audits arrive.
+In addition, the automatic scheduling process allows companies to respond nimbly if high-priority short-term audits arrive.